VinodhaG/colonial-pipeline-ransomware-simulation/README.md

 The real Colonial Pipeline attack stemmed from a legacy VPN account without MFA, allowing DarkSide (a Russia-linked Ransomware-as-a-Service group) to gain remote access with stolen credentials.
-IT systems (billing, scheduling) were encrypted, forcing a full pipeline shutdown that disrupted ~45% of the East Coast's fuel supply — despite no direct compromise of operational technology (OT).
+IT systems (billing, scheduling) were encrypted, forcing a full pipeline shutdown that disrupted ~45% of the East Coast's fuel supply,  despite no direct compromise of operational technology (OT).

 ## Attack Simulation